stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 I was wholly and horribly oriented.
 The particular structure I was in was known to me.
 Known, too, was its place in that terrible elder city of dreams.
 That I could visit unerringly any point in that structure or in that city which had escaped the changes and devastations of uncounted ages, I realised with hideous and instinctive certainty.
-What in God&rsquo;s name could all this mean?
+What in God's name could all this mean?
 How had I come to know what I knew?
 And what awful reality could lie behind those antique tales of the beings who had dwelt in this labyrinth of primordial stone?